dell/omnia/docs/Troubleshooting/FAQ.md

 If hosts are listed, then an IP address has been assigned to them by DHCP.
 However, hosts are not displayed on the AWX UI as the PXE boot is still in process or is not initiated.
 * Check for the reachable and unreachable hosts using the provision_report.yml tool present in the omnia/control_plane/tools folder.
 To run provision_report.yml, in the omnia/control_plane/ directory, run playbook -i roles/collect_node_info/files/provisioned_hosts.yml tools/provision_report.yml.

+## How do I find the version of Omnia being used?
+If `control_plane.yml` has run, a version file is created here: `/opt/omnia/omnia_version`.

 ## Why do Kubernetes Pods show `ImagePullBack` or `ErrPullImage` errors in their status?
 **Potential Cause**:
     * The errors occur when the Docker pull limit is exceeded.